Zesty Blogisty

 gedit smartgit.sh

 updating SMARTGIT_JAVA_HOME to where JRE is installed (e.g. /usr/lib/jvm/jrel1.7.0_03).
-Now you're ready to run

 ./smartgit.sh